The Complete Guide for Managing Your Gift Cards (so you don’t lose them)

 Gift Card Basics

-According to Ben’s 2014 Gift Card Study of approximately 2,300 online shoppers, over 70 percent of the respondents received at least one gift card during the holiday season.
+According to a Ben’s Bargains Gift Card Study of approximately 2,300 online shoppers, over 70 percent of the respondents received at least one gift card during the holiday season.
 In addition, more than a third of respondents received three or more gift cards during the holiday season.

 After you receive a gift card, there are a number of simple steps you should take in order to properly manage your newly received gift.